OCTOBER 20, 2016

 "One morning on a holiday weekend, we had a packed venue at TAO with partygoers still dancing to Erick Morillo as the sun came up,” said Strauss.
 “The TAO Group partners saw the potential in EDM and wanted to be the first to open a club that focused on the style of music on the Strip in Vegas.”

-At the same time that these new EDM-centric clubs were opening, the Electric Daisy Carnival (EDC) moved from Los Angeles to Vegas in 2011 and truly put us on the map as an EDM destination.
+At the same time that these new EDM-centric clubs were opening, the Electric Daisy Carnival (EDC) moved from Los Angeles in 2011.
+EDC Las Vegas truly put us on the map as an EDM destination.

 UNDER THE ELECTRIC SKY

 Founder and creator of Insomniac Pasquale Rotella told us that Vegas was the perfect fit for EDC.
-He said it was not only large enough to accommodate the numbers he envisioned for EDC, but that it was already the Entertainment Capital of the World.
+He said it was not only large enough to accommodate the numbers he envisioned for EDC Vegas, but that it was already the Entertainment Capital of the World.

 "Las Vegas has always had an underground dance music scene,” said Rotella.
 “Once EDC happened in Vegas, dance music really changed in Vegas.”